I-1-2-43.Administrative Review of the Approval or Disapproval of the Fee Agreement — Procedures

 Prepare a letter telling the requesting party that we:

-are notifying the other party(ies) and the decision maker;
+are notifying any other parties and the decision maker;

-are giving the other party(ies) and the decision maker the opportunity to comment or submit additional information; and
+are giving any other parties and the decision maker the opportunity to comment or submit additional information; and

-will make our determination on the request for administrative review based on the evidence in file if we do not receive any additional information within 15 days.
+will make our determination on the request for administrative review based on the evidence in the file, if we do not receive any additional information within 15 days.

-Prepare letters informing the other party(ies) and the decision maker:
+Prepare letters informing any other parties and the decision maker:

 of the request for administrative review;

-that they may, within 15 days comment in writing and submit relevant information; and
+that they may comment in writing and submit relevant information within 15 days; and

 Enclose a copy of the request for administrative review.

-Send the letters and enclosures, include copies in the office file, and diary the case for 30 days.
+Send the letters and enclosures, include copies in the claim(s) file, and diary the case for 30 days.

 2. Untimely Filed Request - Good Cause Shown

-If the requester submits the reason(s) for late filing with the request for administrative review, and you find good cause for the late filing, prepare a brief explanation of the good cause finding to include in the letter described in 1. above.
+If the requester submits an explanation for late filing with the request for administrative review, and good cause is found, a brief explanation of the good cause finding should be included in the letter described in D.1. above.